balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 <img src="/images/collector-arch.png" style="width: 25%; height: 25%" align="middle"/>​
 </p>
 <p style="text-align:justify;">
-Our application is starting locally!
+Our application is starting on our local machine!
 We can finally deploy to production.
 Just before doing so, let’s also start a consumer application and a docker image of RabbitMQ.
 Let’s trigger some messages and see them received at the consumer’s side:
 </p>
 <p style="text-align:center">
 <img src="/images/got-failure.png" style="width: 100%; height: 100%"/>​
 </p>
 <p style="text-align:justify;">
 It worked!
 Or did it?
 Wait a minute.
 The listener is able to get the message, but its content is empty!
 Why there is null value?
 What could have gone wrong?
 The complete test was created.
-Plus, it examines exactly the same path as the production code, leveraging the beauty of MessageCollector.
-But here is one thing that we need to know about it: <i>MessageCollector</i> captures the message in an internal queue <b>before</b> actual serialization which happens in the production code while sending a message to a channel!
+Plus, it examines exactly the same path as the production code.
+But there is one thing that we need to know about it. <i>MessageCollector</i> captures the message in an internal queue <b>before</b> actual serialization.
+This serialization happens in the production code.
+It happens while sending a message to a channel!
 That leads us to a point that there must be something wrong with our serialization.
 The channel is configured to talk in JSON, so probably we need to help Jackson a bit.
 Let’s have  a quick look at the classes that represent events:
 </p>

 ```java